vega/vega-lite/docs/mark.md

 ---

 Marks are the basic visual building block of a visualization.
-`mark` property of a Vega-Lite specification defines the mark's type.
+`mark` property of a Vega-Lite specification defines the visualization's mark type.
 Each mark type supports different [encoding channels](encoding.html#Encoding-Channels), which can be either mapped to a field or a constant value.